Flavonoids and Forgetfulness

 By E. Dylan Mayer and Emeran Mayer, MD

-E. Dylan Mayer Dylan is a graduate from the University of Colorado at Boulder, with a major in Neuroscience and minor in Business.
-He has also recently completed his M.S. in Human Nutrition at Columbia University.
+E. Dylan Mayer is a graduate from the University of Colorado at Boulder, with a major in Neuroscience and minor in Business.
+He also holds a Master’s Degree in Nutrition from Columbia University.